varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: client

-	Boolean.
-Set to false to disable ESI processing regardless of any value in beresp.do_esi.
-Defaults to true.
+	Set to `false` to disable ESI processing regardless of any value in beresp.do_esi.
+Defaults to `true`.
 This variable is subject to change in future versions, you should avoid using it.